puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

-# Classify and Apply
+# Hello Puppet

 ## Quest objectives

+- Familiarize yourself with this guide and the `quest` tool.
-- Install the Puppet agent on a newly provisioned system.
+- Install the Puppet agent on a newly provisioned node.
+- Sign your new node's certificate to add it to your Puppet infrastructure.
-- Use Puppet and `facter` to inspect the state of your new system.
+- Use `puppet resource` and `facter` to inspect the state of your new system.
-- Use the PE console to classify your new system and define a state change.
-- Use a Puppet agent run to apply your changes.

 ## Get started

-In this quest you will use the Puppet Enterprise (PE) console to set up Graphite, an open-source graphing tool that lets you easily visualize the state of your infrastructure.
-Graphite, like Puppet, spans the gap between nuts-and-bolts and the big-picture, which makes it a good example to get you started on your path to Puppet mastery.
+> Any sufficiently advanced technology is indistinguishable from magic.

+> - Arthur C. Clarke

+Welcome to the Quest Guide for the Puppet Learning VM.
+This guide will be your companion as you make your way through a series of interactive quests, using the accompanying VM as a sandbox environment to exercise your Puppet skills.

+This first quest will introduce you to the integrated `quest` tool you will use to set up your environment on the VM prior to each quest and track your progress through each task covered in this guide.

+Once you're familiar with the quest tool, we'll move on to Puppet itself.
+You'll learn how to install the Puppet agent on a newly provisioned node and use `puppet resource` and `facter` to start exploring the state of that new system in the language of *resources* and *facts*, the fundamental units of information Puppet uses to understand and manage system infrastructure.

-One more note: as you go through this quest, remember that Puppet is a powerful and complex tool.
-We will explain concepts as needed to complete and understand each task in this quest, but sometimes we'll hold off on a fuller explanation until a later quest.
-Don't worry if you don't feel like you're getting the whole story right away; keep at it and we'll get there when the time is right!
+As you get started with this guide, remember that Puppet is a powerful and complex tool.
+We will explain concepts as needed to complete and understand each task in a quest, but will occasionally introduce a topic that needs to wait for a later quest for a full explanation.
+(We can avoid dependency cycles in code, but it's not always possible to keep them out of learning materials!)

 Ready to get started?
-Type the following command:
+Run the following command on your Learning VM:

-    quest begin power_of_puppet
+    quest begin hello_puppet

-## Forge ahead

-Graphite is built from several components, including the Graphite Django webapp frontend, a storage application called Carbon, and Whisper, a lightweight database system.
-Each of these components has its own set of dependencies and requires its own installation, and configuration.
-You could probably get it up and running yourself if you set aside a little time to read through the documentation, but wouldn't it be nice if somebody had already done the work for you?

-You're in luck!
-Puppet Labs operates a service called the [Puppet Forge](http://forge.puppetlabs.com), which serves as a repository for Puppet *modules*.
-A module nicely packages all the code and data Puppet needs to manage a given aspect in your infrastructure, which is especially helpful when you're dealing with a complex application like Graphite.
+## An introduction to the quest tool

+When you ran the `quest begin hello_puppet` command, you saw some text scroll by in your terminal.
+Each time you start a new quest, the `quest` tool uses Puppet to set up everything you'll need to complete that quest.
+In this case, it created new container that we will use to guide you through the Puppet agent installation.

+The `quest` tool has some other features that will help you keep on track as you work through this guide.
+You can use the `--help` flag to list the available subcommands.

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-The `puppet module` tool lets you search for modules directly from the command line.
-See what you can find for Graphite.
-(If you're offline and run into an error, look for instructions below on installing a locally cached copy of the module.)

-    puppet module search graphite

-Cool, it looks like there are several matches for Graphite.
-For this quest, use Daniel Werdermann's module: `dwerder-graphite`.

-It's also a good time to take a look at the [Puppet Forge](http://forge.puppetlabs.com) website.
-While the `puppet module serach` tool can be good to quickly locate a module, the Forge website makes it much easier to search, read documentation, and find a module's source code.
-Note that among the available modules, the Forge includes two categories of pre-reviewed modules.
-**Puppet Approved** modules adhere to a set of Puppet Labs specifications for style, documentation, and semantic versioning, along with other best practices standards. **Puppet Supported** modules are rigorously tested for compatibility with Puppet Enterprise and are fully supported by Puppet Labs.
+    quest --help

+As you entered that command, you might have noticed that the status line in the bottom right of your terminal changed.
+This status line helps you keep track of your progress through the tasks in each quest.

 <div class = "lvm-task-number"><p>Task 2:</p></div>

-Now that you know what module you want, you'll need to install it to the Puppet master to make it available for your infrastructure.
-The `puppet module` tool makes this installation easy.
-Note that we're going to specify the version to ensure that it remains compatible with the instructions in this guide.
-Go ahead and run:

-    puppet module install dwerder-graphite -v 5.16.1

-If you don't have internet access, run the following terminal commands to use cached versions of all the modules required for quests in this guide:

-    for m in /usr/src/forge/*; do puppet module install $m --ignore-dependencies; done

-This installs the modules for all of the quests in this guide.
-You can skip future instructions for installing modules.

-Easy enough, but what did we do, exactly?

-When you ran the `puppet module` command, Puppet retrieved the `graphite` module from Forge and placed it in the Puppet master's *modulepath*.
-The modulepath is where Puppet will look to find Puppet classes and other files and resources made available by any modules you download or create.
-For Puppet Enterprise, the default modulepath is `/etc/puppetlabs/code/environments/production/modules`.
+To see a more detailed list of these tasks, use the `status` subcommand.

+    quest status

+## The Puppet agent

+The puppet agent is the piece of the Puppet setup that lives on the systems you want to manage.
+Whenever the Puppet agent runs, it asks the Puppet master for a catalog, a description of what its system should look like.
+It compares this catalog to the actual state of the system, then makes any changes needed to make the actual state match the state described in the catalog.

+The Learning VM already has a Puppet master pre-installed.
+To complete the picture and try out a puppet run, we'll need to install the Puppet agent on the new node the we set up for this quest.
+The Puppet master hosts an install script you can easily grab and run from your agent nodes.

+<div class = "lvm-task-number"><p>Task 3:</p></div>

+First, use `ssh` to connect to your node:

+    ssh root@hello.learning.puppetlabs.vm

+Then paste in the following command to run the agent installer:

+    curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | sudo bash

 ## Class and classification